FAQFrequently Asked Questions

 Chapter 15 of the General Laws of Massachusetts requires that all students enrolled in nine or more credit hours participate in the College Student Medical and Accident Insurance Plan.
 The requirements may be waived for students who already have comparable health insurance by completing a waiver form which can be found by clicking on the waiver link listed below.

-What does the school's health insurance cover?back to top
+What does the school's health insurance cover?

 For more information on the schools health insurance please click the link below: